 Then, the code returns:

 1 Traceback (most recent call last): 2 File "main.py", line 3, in <module> 3 print(birds) 4 IndexError: tuple index out of range

 Here also presents the same error in the same vein.
 This is because we try to access items in our list as if they are indexed from 1.
 Tuples are indexed from 0.

-So, to solve this error, we need to revise our
+So, to solve this error: Python tuple index out of range, we need to revise our

 range() statement.
 Therefore, it only prints the last three items in our tuple.
 The range should go from 2 to 5: